Jade Lovall: Exploration of backstory

 Writers then remove focus on the story for multiple months, before revisiting it with the introduction of Malc Denison (Connor Bryson), her former boyfriend.
 He was billed as "the one that got away", while Leon thought that Jade has "a soft spot for him" and would take him back in an instant.
 Leon explained that Jade is "pleasantly surprised" to see Malc again and his reappearance makes Jade consider a reunion for them.
 Seeing Malc prompts Jade to search for her mother.
 Leon thought it was a "big and terrifying decision to make".
 Malc is also deaf and the episode includes scenes only featuring British Sign Language (BSL), with subtitles on-screen for non-BSL speakers.
 Leon is not fluent in BSL.
-She worked with Bryson on developing the diaglogue in the episode, so that they could "really hone in on how Jade and Malc communicate, and what their relationship is like through sign".
+She worked with Bryson on developing the diaglogue in the episode, so that they could "really hone in on[sic] how Jade and Malc communicate, and what their relationship is like through sign".
 Explaining their shared backstory, Leon stated that Malc was responsible for introducing her to deaf culture and the deaf community, having also taught her BSL.
 She noted that despite this, Jade did not feel she belonged in the deaf community due to her "perfect speech".
 The actress praised Casualty for its representation of BSL and hoped the language would feature in more scenes and other mediums of art.